General T&Cs (Personal Banking customers)

 If you don’t tell us that your details have changed we’ll continue to use the information we hold.
 We can’t be responsible if this results in confidential information being misdirected.
 If we lose contact with you and have to try and find you, we may charge you for any costs incurred, so please keep us up to date.

-We’ll communicate with you through the App and other digital channels wherever possible.
+We’ll communicate with you through the App and other digital channels wherever possible, so it’s important that we always have your current mobile number and email address and that you have your App push notifications switched on.
 There are times when regulation means we have to communicate with you in a specific way and in exceptional circumstances, we may contact you by post.

 Opening an account